 At first glance, a village with the word ‘slaughter’ in its name doesn’t sound like the most appealing place to visit.
 However, a visit to Lower Slaughter in the Cotswolds will not disappoint.

 Built alongside the sleepy River Eye in central England, Lower Slaughter is one of the most beautiful Cotswolds villages.
-Its picturesque mill, historic church, and beautiful golden sandstone buildings make for a perfect place to spend a relaxing weekend or a quick stop on a road trip in the Cotswolds.
+Its picturesque mill, historic church, and beautiful golden stone buildings make for a perfect place to spend a relaxing weekend or a quick stop on a road trip in the Cotswolds.

 This post may contain affiliate links.
 Please see my disclosure for more information.